Codeusa/Borderless-Gaming/README.md

 # Code of Conduct

 Don't be dumb.
 Don't be sensetive.
 Don't be a baby.
 This is not a "safe space", it is programming.
 Present yourself how you want to be treated.
+See the [NCoC](https://github.com/Codeusa/NCoC/blob/master/CODE_OF_CONDUCT.md)

 ## Contact info